Securing With Zero Trust

 6. Infrastructure: Infrastructure is the ecosystem that hosts applications and other critical resources.
 Today's IT infrastructure varies from on-premises servers to cloud VMs, containers, and microservices, posing a significant threat vector.
 In on-premises setups, tracking and securing all components is challenging.
 Tools for versioning, configuration checks, and just-in-time access are crucial.
 Telemetry is vital for attack detection and response.
 Infrastructure management solutions should also be able to detect and prevent unauthorized access attempts.

-7. Cryptography: Cryptography plays a pivotal role in implementing and enhancing the principles of zero trust in cybersecurity.
+7. Cryptography: Cryptography plays a pivotal role in implementing and enhancing the principles of zero trust in CyberSecurity.
 It acts as a foundational element in the implementation of zero trust principles, providing essential tools to secure data, authenticate users and devices, and establish trustworthy communication channels within an inherently untrusted environment.
 Cryptography ads tremendous value and provides data encryption, secure communication channels, authentication and digital signatures, tokenization, and key management.

 Zero Trust Solution

 When it is time to venture into the Zero Trust journey, it is essential to understand that it is not a one-size-fits-all solution.
 It is a strategic approach to security that emphasizes safeguarding critical aspects of information.
-If you ignore any areas of Cybersecurity, you are leaving your organization vulnerable to attack.
+If you ignore any areas of CyberSecurity, you are leaving your organization vulnerable to attack.
 Most of all, do not ignore the significant value that Cryptography brings to the table.
 If your data is fully encrypted, it is useless to an attacker.
 If your data is not encrypted, it is vulnerable to unauthorized users and can harm your customers and your organization's bottom line.

 The following is a brief overview of Cryptography and its value to Zero Trust: